dpotop/mlir-lus-public/README.md

 ## MLIRLus

+MLIRLus is the implementation of our embedding of Lustre in MLIR.

+### Compilation

 In the mlir-lus folder :

 1- Create the file Makefile.config and set within it the variables LLVM, CPP,